gethiten/used_car_price/README.md

 5. Review the outputs of each cell, including visualizations and printed summaries.
 6. The final markdown cell provides a structured report summarizing the findings and recommendations.

+## Repository Contents:

+  *  data: Contains the dataset used in the analysis (coupons.csv).
+  *  coupons.ipynb: Jupyter Notebook containing the code for data exploration, analysis, and visualization.
+Link: coupons.ipynb
+  *  images/: Folder containing generated visualizations.
+Images Link
+  *  README.md: This file provides an overview of the project.
+README.md Link

 ## Dependencies

 The main libraries used in this notebook are: